AlfrescoArchive/spring-social-google-docs/README.md

 This is a Spring Social OAuth2 wrapper to the Google DocsService.

+It's in Maven!
+The package is available in the Alfresco 3rd Party Repository https://artifacts.alfresco.com/nexus/content/repositories/thirdparty

 How to use

 	GoogleDocsConnectionFactory connectionFactory = new GoogleDocsConnectionFactory(consumerKey, consumerSecret);